lsst-dm/alert_stream/README.md

 Requires Docker and Docker Compose for the usage instructions below.

-The ZTF branch requires test avro files mounted as a volume to /home/alert_stream/ztf inside the Docker container producing the alert stream.
+The ZTF branch uses sampe avro data files from the ztf-avro-alert repo.

 Usage (single host)
 -------------------